Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 title: Deploy your Embedded AWS agents with Axway CLI
 linkTitle: Deploy your Embedded AWS agents with Axway CLI
 draft: false
-weight: 20
+weight: 22
 ---
 Deploy your Embedded agents using Axway CLI so you can manage your AWS API Gateway environment within Amplify.

 ## Before you start

 * Read [Embedded AWS API Gateway agents setup](/docs/connect_manage_environ/connect_aws_gateway/embedded-aws-agent-setup/)
-* You will need information on AWS
+* You will need information on AWS:

-    * The region that the embedded agent will connect to
+    * The region that the Embedded agent will connect to
-    * The credentials the embedded agent will use (one of the following):
+    * The credentials the Embedded agent will use (one of the following):
         * Assume Role ARN (Amazon Resource Number) and optional External ID
         * Access Key ID and Secret Access Key